FailAcademy/learning/wdp-vancouver/_projects/project-02.md

 ---
 layout: project
 title: Project 2 - Restaurant Homepage
-due: Monday October 5th (beginning of class)
+due: Monday, October 5th (beginning of class)
 ---

 Some information about the project goes here...